-The strategy employed was built on an awareness of the full scope of the rule of law in Europe today.
-It required a legal innovation that our multi-professional firm was able to bring to the table with an excellent expedience.
-The three pronged approach attacked the premise of the sanctions at the right places, and at the right times in the professional calendar.
+The strategy employed was built on an awareness of the full scope of the rule of law in Europe today, looking at the procedural fairness surrounding the sanctions.
+It required a subtle deployment of innovative legal arguments and emotional intelligence to navigate through the political turbulence, EU officials and peripheral actors to the institutions, for Alber & Geiger to demonstrate their innocence with strong convictions about their executive culpability.
+We put forward that the freezing of funds was of a persecutive nature and not within EU competence.
+The three pronged approach attacked the premise of the sanctions at the right places and times.
 Alber & Geiger challenged the (1) legality, (2) legitimacy and (3) non-arbitrariness of the action, grasping all the potential playmakers.

 Ultimately the we were able to successfully get the freezing orders imposed on Oleksii Azarov removed, and considerably improve the position of Mykola Azarov.
 We made clear that the arbitrary targeting of individuals lacked a sufficient legal premise.
 Through diligent fact finding we were able to cast doubt on the premise of the government’s alleged responsibility in the first place.
 We ultimately managed to help reinforce the rule of law, getting platform for the notions of fairness and equitable treatment of individuals into the public forum at a time when fairness was not an institutional priority.